sobolevae/RepData_PeerAssessment1/PA1_template.md

 }
 ```
 ## What is mean total number of steps taken per day?
 For analyse the total number of steps per date we should group and summarize the data first.
-In the following code the functions of "dplyr" library are used for this purpose.
+In the following code the functions of **dplyr** library are used for this purpose.

 ```r
 library(dplyr)